melaniemilligan/alfonso-rojas-alvarez/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Environmental Economics
-  - Public Health
+  - Public Health & Equity
+  - Environmental Health
   - Data Science
-  - Data-Driven Policy Analysis

 # Education to show in About widget
 education: